richsalz/draft-use-tls13/draft-ietf-uta-require-tls13.md

 {::boilerplate bcp14-tagged}

-# Implications for post-quantum cryptography
+# Implications for post-quantum cryptography (PQC)

-Cryptographically-relevant quantum computers (CRQC), once available, will have a huge impact on TLS traffic.
-To mitigate this, TLS applications will need to migrate to post-quantum cryptography (PQC) [PQC].
-Detailed consideration of when any application requires PQC, or when a CRQC is a threat they need to protect against, is beyond the scope of this document.
+Cryptographically-relevant quantum computers (CRQC), once available, will have a huge impact on TLS traffic (see, e.g., {{Section 2 of ?I-D.ietf-pquip-pqc-engineers}}).
+To mitigate this, TLS applications will need to migrate to Post-Quantum Cryptography (PQC) [PQC].
+Detailed considerations of when an application requires PQC or when a CRQC is a threat that an application need to protect against, are beyond the scope of this document.

 For TLS it is important to note that the focus of these efforts within the TLS WG is TLS 1.3 or later, and that TLS 1.2 will not be supported (see {{TLS12FROZEN}}).
-This is one more reason for new protocols to default to TLS 1.3, where PQC is actively being standardized, as this gives new applications the option to use PQC.
+This is one more reason for new protocols require TLS to default to TLS 1.3, where
+PQC is actively being standardized, as this gives new applications the option to use PQC.